 Blessing of Civil Marriage

-A limited number of churches in the Diocese of Montreal offer the blessing of civil marriage, including the blessing of same-gender civil unions.
-This blessing is not considered to reflect, or to be understood as marriage and is expected to be part of an existing pastoral relationship with a priest and local congregation.
+A number of churches in the Diocese of Montreal offer the blessing of civil marriage, including the blessing of same-gender civil unions.
+This blessing is to be seen as part of an existing pastoral relationship with a priest and local congregation.

 In Christianity, baptism is the ritual act by which a person is admitted to membership of the Church.
 When individuals become baptized, they make a commitment to follow Jesus Christ.
 This means that they are willing to let go of our old ways of seeing themselves and others.
 They make a conscious decision to respect themselves and others, to grow in their ability to live in harmony with others, and to forgive when others hurt them.
 They believe that they have a responsibility to resist evil in their own lives and to work to transform our society into a caring family which is centred on Christ’s passionate love for the world.